frederic-perez/AmE-dictionary/data/dictionary.md

 __flybys__ _n_
 __flyer__ _n_ :three::hammer: [:scroll: For a while in the 19th century, flier and flyer were neck-in-neck in terms of popularity, but these days flyer is by far the more common spelling.] _He caught such a flyer leaving the gate I had to take advantage of it._ _He took a flyer occasionally._
 __flying colors__ _adj_ :three: Flags unfurled and waving in the air.
-__flywheel__ _n_ :two: /ˈflaɪˌhwil/ A heavy wheel in a machine or engine that keeps it operating at a steady speed.
+__flywheel__ _n_ :three: /ˈflaɪˌhwil/ A heavy wheel in a machine or engine that keeps it operating at a steady speed.
 __fo’c’sle__ _n_ :two::pencil2: Living quarters consisting of a superstructure in the bow of a merchant ship where the crew is housed. _Syn_ forecastle
 __fob__ _n_ :dart::three::hammer: _A key fob._
 __focal fibrosis__